Siamian/C-certificates/Altium Designer certificates/Readme.md

 - Unit 3 - PCB Layout
 - Unit 4 - Routing and Basic Signal Integrity
 - Unit 5 - PCB Manufacturing
+- FOR COMPLETION OF THE ALTIUM EDUCATION COURSE